LaunchPadLab/decanter/README.md

 **Control Over Decanting Collections**

-You can use `is_collection` option for explicit control over decanting collections, using the `is_collection` option.
+You can use the `is_collection` option for explicit control over decanting collections.

 `decanted_trip_params = TripDecanter.decant(trip_params[:trips], is_collection: true)`